toniwillberg/rhel-on-azure-handsonlab/azure-backup.md

 [Azure Backup](azure-backup.md)
 ===========================

+Please note, this lab takes more than 30 minutes to complete!

+---

 Azure Backup:
 --------------
 Azure Backup is a service that backs up data from on-premises machines, and Azure VMs.
 For restore you are able to recover at a granular level including: files, folders, machine system state, and app-aware data backup.